Effective employee performance management

 1. 3 mistakes in performance management

-Many businesses often make three mistakes in management and affect the common goal.
-Detail:
+Many businesses often make 3 mistakes in management that affect the overall goals of the organization.
+Specifically:

 1.1 Lack of performance targets:

-Set targets for personnel’s work to achieve the overall goals of the organization.
-For example, the sales department is to sales, the production department has to commit to the number of defects per thousand units of product, or Marketing will be a new product launch strategy.
-And the targets need to be towards the overall goals of the business.
+Setting targets for the work of personnel contributes greatly to the organization’s achievement of overall goals.
+For example, the sales department is associated with sales, the production department has to commit to the number of defects per thousand product units, or the marketing department will be responsible for the new product launch strategy.
+The above targets should be directed towards the overall goals of the business.

-Or when goals are hard to set, like effective customer relationships because it takes years to build.
-Therefore, specialized departments set only a goal of building customer relationships the following year, which is very vague for employees.
-They will work underperforming because they do not clearly define their goals.
+Or set goals that are difficult to measure, like the effectiveness of customer relationships, that take years to build.
+Therefore, the specialized department sets the goal of building relationships with customers in the next year, very vague goals for employees, making them less productive because they do not clearly define specific targets.

-What detracts from employee performance is that their awards are often not worth the effort they put in to achieve the goal.
-Therefore, managers should remember that rewards are a motivator for employee performance.
-Businesses can use many forms such as promotion, salary increase, additional training, training courses, …
+What reduces employee performance is that the rewards are not commensurate with the effort they put in to achieve the goal.
+Therefore, managers should remember that rewards are an important driver of employee performance.
+Businesses can use many forms such as promotion, salary increase, additional training, travel, organization of skill courses, …

-Besides, when the enterprise gives a new orientation, the goal is different from the original, but the reward policy remains the same, they affect the working psychology of the employees, and the resulting output quality declines.
+In addition, when the enterprise gives a new orientation, the goal is different from the original but still retains the compensation policy, which will affect the working psychology of the employees, resulting in reduced output quality.

 1.3 Lack of challenges at work

-For some managers, because they are concerned about their employees’ ability to meet heavy goals, they have chosen to set a lower goal standard to match the team.
+For some managers, because they are concerned about their employees’ ability to meet difficult goals, they choose to lower the target standard to match the team.

-This is a wrong mindset because the lack of challenges does not create motivation for employees, nor for the manager himself.
-Instead, management must set target pressure, and let employees know how important the work they need to do.
-However, the given tasks need to ensure that employees are able to complete them, which means that management needs to understand the strengths and weaknesses of employees.
-You can read more about how to effectively delegate tasks to employees here ((link bài giao việc hiệu quả))
+This is a wrong mindset.
+Non-challenging tasks do not create motivation to overcome difficulties for employees, as well as for managers themselves.
+Instead, management must set target pressure, letting employees know how important the work they need to do is.
+However, the given tasks need to ensure that employees must be able to complete them, that is, management needs to know the strengths and weaknesses of employees.

-A manager requires an overview of the subordinate’s performance and the ability to motivate the team to work more excitedly.
-The following performance management solutions that managers should consider:
+A manager needs to have an overview of the performance and the ability of subordinates, and motivates the team to work more excitedly.
+The following performance management solutions will be useful for the work of managers.

-- Communicating core values: The core values of the business include vision and mission.
-This is the driving force to promote employee productivity because they will always rely on it to strive at work.
-An example of this is Microsoft, all employees must remember 6 core values, and implement them in each job.
+- Communicating core values: The core values of the business, including the vision and mission, will be the driving force to promote employee productivity, they will always rely on it to make efforts at work.
+Typically, Microsoft, all employees must remember 6 core values and implement them in each job.

-- Planning common goals and linking specific goals for employees: to build annual goals, each employee and each department must commit to their own annual goals.
+- Planning common goals and linking specific goals for employees: To build annual goals, each employee and each department must commit to their own annual objectives.
 Usually, people will choose what they can do.
-Therefore, the management board will decide the overall goal of the whole company after the closing meeting with the department heads.
+Therefore, the management board will decide the overall goal of the whole company after meeting with the department heads.

-To be effective, when assigning a goal to an employee, the management must have a convincing argument that the goal is feasible and provide the necessary support to the employee when assigning a target to them.
-The manager has to make sure that the delivered goals are clear, measurable,and have policies to encourage and motivate employees according to the level of accomplishment.
+To be effective, when assigning a goal to an employee, the management must give convincing arguments that the goal is feasible for each person, and provide the necessary support if the employee needs it.
+Make sure the goals when delivered are clear, measurable,and have policies to encourage and motivate employees according to the level of accomplishment.

-- Salary and bonus regime suitable to the capacity: The bonus system is very important, and can be considered as the main motivation to promote employee performance.
-Businesses can apply the method like Microsoft to reward the whole team, not just for individuals.
-Teams must have their own goals, team members who receive more targets will be rewarded more.
-The whole commitment must come from the overall goal of the company.
+- Salary and bonus system in accordance with capacity: Salary and bonus regime is very important, and can be considered as the main motivation to promote employee performance.
+Businesses can apply the method like Microsoft to reward the whole team, not just each individual.
+Teams must have their own goals, group members who receive more targets will be rewarded more.
+The bottom line of the whole commitment must come from the overall goal of the company.

-- Human resource development: People are an important factor for the success of the business, so businesses should invest in training and developing employees.
-Therefore, leaders when recruiting employees need to calculate how much time it takes for them to be promoted and develop appropriate training programs.
-Besides, employees will also strive and make more efforts to achieve the position as expected by the leader.
+- Human resource development: People are an important factor for the success of the business, enterprises should invest in training and developing employees.
+The leaders when conducting recruitment need to calculate how much time it will take for them to advance, and develop appropriate training programs.

-- Trust in employees: Employees hold themselves accountable and ensure commitment, which is an effective way to increase performance, but requires trust from management.
-Therefore, management should not control, force employees into the framework of the plan, instead let them be flexible or be able to share part of the work for them.
-It is this action that will increase their productivity.
+- Trust employees: Employees holding themselves accountable and ensuring commitment, is an effective way to increase performance, but still requires trust from management.
+Management should not control, force employees into the framework of the plan, instead let them be flexible, or share part of the work for them.
+This action will make employees feel competent and trusted.

-- Overcome fear: A good boss helps employees achieve their goals with the best results, and does not cause phobias or fears to subordinates.
-Because if employees feel pressured, afraid of being fired when making mistakes, they will not be able to have good work results and affect the overall work.
-Therefore, management should build a comfortable working environment, freely express opinions in meetings, and listen to employees’ opinions.
-Thus, employees will actively contribute to the work, and can generate many unique ideas.
+- Overcoming fear: A talented boss is someone who helps employees achieve goals with the best results, without causing obsession or fear in subordinates.
+If employees feel pressured and afraid of being fired when they make mistakes, they will not be able to have good work results and affect the overall work.
+Management should build a comfortable working environment, freely express opinions in meetings, and must know how to listen to employees’ opinions.
+Thus, employees will actively contribute to the work and can come up with many unique ideas.

-- Fire weak employees: It cannot be said that the business is harsh when making decisions to fire weak employees because they are the ones who affect the collective.
-Signs of lazy-to-work employees are people who often say: “It’s not my job”, “I don’t get paid for it”, and many others.
-Their actions will create a bad “culture” for the business and reduce the productivity of the whole team.
-Good managers know when to fire lazy employees and hire more suitable people to join the team.
+- Dismissing poor-performing employees: It can not be said that businesses are harsh when making decisions to fire poor-performing employees because they are the ones who affect the collective.
+Conspicuous signs of employees refusing to work such as “it’s not my job”, “I don’t get paid for it”, and similar situations.
+Their actions and mindset will create a bad “culture” for the business, reducing the productivity of the whole team.
+Good managers know when to fire lazy employees and hire more suitable people to accompany the team.

-- Empowering instead of manipulating: There is no denying that employees will feel more confident and comfortable when given the power to make decisions at work.
-Because if superiors hold all the power, employees cannot make decisions and have to go back to probe the boss, which will waste time, and be evaluated for poor performance.
+- Empowerment instead of manipulation: It is undeniable that employees will feel more confident and comfortable when given the right to make decisions at work.
+If superiors hold all the power, employees can not make decisions and have to to ask the leader again, wasting time and being evaluated for poor performance.

-These are not too new statements but have not been applied much in practice.
-Therefore, Bemo hopes this article will motivate managers to consider their performance management perspectives and apply them to solve the performance problems their organizations are facing.
+These are not too new statements, but are always true and have not been applied much in businesses.
+Therefore, BEMO hopes this article will motivate managers to consider their performance management perspectives and apply them to solve the performance problems their organizations are facing.